adambard/learnxinyminutes-docs/javascript.html.markdown

 // wherever there's a newline, except in certain cases. doStuff()

-// So that we don't have to worry about those certain cases (for now), we'll
+// Because those cases can cause unexpected results, we'll keep on using
-// leave them on.
+// semicolons in this guide.

 ///////////////////////////////////
 // 1.
 Numbers, Strings and Operators